How to Hire Remote Workers as Contractors in Spain

 Umbrella companies offer a third-party presence to the contracting process and will facilitate payment to the contractor while confirming timesheets or other contract deliverables.
 Using this option does take the uncertainty out of hiring overseas, as the umbrella company becomes a partner in the foreign country to ensure all contract terms are met for both parties.

-This could be especially appealing when hiring an unknown, new freelancer until some goodwill is built up.
+This could be especially appealing when hiring an unknown, new freelancer.
 There is a fee for the service, but the peace of mind for your company may be worth it to avoid any conflicts or misunderstandings.
 If the contractor is an expat non-EU citizen in Spain, this is probably the only viable option to hire them as the umbrella company could sponsor a work permit.

 What are my tax obligations when paying a contractor in Spain?